rick2781/django-fundamentals/README.md

 # django-fundamentals

-Repository to help my Udemy course students
+Repository to help studends from my Udemy Course